 Not many things in life are free.
 If you borrow money, you need to repay it with interest.
 The longer it takes to repay a loan, the more it costs.

 You start paying for student loans six months after you graduate or leave college.
 Make sure the career you choose offers a salary large enough to repay your loans.
-A good rule of thumb is your payments should not exceed 10 percent of your net income when you graduate college.
+As a guide, your payments should not exceed 10% of your net income when you graduate college.
 For example, if your net income is $30,000 per year, your payments should be less than $3,000 per year or $250 per month.
 Calculate your expected salary and how much you will need to repay.